 The National Sample Survey Office (NSSO), formerly called the National Sample Survey Organisation was the largest organization in India conducting periodic socio-economic surveys.
 This topic comes under the subject of the Indian Economy in the IAS Exam.
 The aspirants can expect questions from this topic for UPSC prelims, mains, or even Economics optional.

 |To complement your Indian Economy preparation for UPSC 2023, check the following links:|

 Merger of NSSO with CSO to form NSO

 The National Sample Survey Office used to work under the Ministry of Statistics of the Indian government until May 2019.
-On 23rd May 2019, the NSSO merged with the Central Statistics Office (CSO) to form the National Statistical Office (NSO).
+On 23rd May 2019, the Indian government passed the order to merge the NSSO with the Central Statistics Office (CSO) to form the National Statistical Office (NSO).
 The Government stated that the NSO will be headed by the Ministry of Statistics and Programme Implementation (MOSPI).

 National Sample Survey Office (NSSO) – Background